-- Regular and increasing contribution to the stock of skilled manpower. - The graduates of the system have made significant contribution to the improvement of productivity in Industry. - The system has a large base for easy introduction of new emerging skill training courses/ new schemes uniformly at national level. - The uniform curriculum, procedures, regulations, trade testing and certification, national coverage and credibility of the system ensures mobility of labour. - A good structure having combination of institutional and apprenticeship training. - Infrastructure available for providing skill training at various levels. - Special focus on women vocational training and training schemes for the handicapped.
+- ∠The graduates of the system have made significant contribution to the improvement of productivity in Industry. - The system has a large base for easy introduction of new emerging skill training courses/ new schemes uniformly at national level. - ∠The uniform curriculum, procedures, regulations, trade testing and certification, national coverage and credibility of the system ensures mobility of labour. - ✓ Infrastructure available for providing skill training at various levels. - ≤Special focus on women vocational training and training schemes for the handicapped.